Transferring Ashes to an Urn

-The loss of a loved one comes with unexpected challenges, primarily the final disposition preference.
-If your loved one preferred to be cremated, it can be difficult to determine what do with his or her ashes.
-This blog article provides information on transferring ashes to an urn.
+Losing a loved one comes with unexpected challenges, primarily the final disposition preference.
+If your loved one preferred to be cremated, you might feel overwhelmed trying to determine what to do with their ashes.
+In this article, we’ll explore your options once your loved one has been cremated and provide you with valuable information on transferring ashes to a memorial urn.

 Transferring Ashes to an Urn: Three Options

-- Have the funeral home or crematorium transfer the ashes for you.
+- Have the funeral home or crematorium transfer the ashes to a cremation urn for you.

-- Place the ashes directly into the cremation urn without removing them from the bag.
+- Place the ashes directly into the cremation urn without removing them from the bag provided by the crematorium.

-- Pour the ashes yourself into a scattering urn, keepsake urn, or jewelry for ashes.
+- Pour the ashes into a scattering urn, keepsake urn, or jewelry for ashes yourself.